 And you can’t forget about having some time for yourself.

-But what if you’re stumped on how to do it?
+If you’re stumped on how to do it, try these 7 tips.

 Having regular hours when you can focus on your business is a much more effective way to grow it, versus just snatching little bits of time here and there.

-If your kids are small, it might be during their regular nap time and after they go to bed.
-If they’re older, it might be while they’re in school for the day.
+If your kids are small, it might be during their regular nap time or after they go to bed.

-Pick the hours that work best for your schedule and commit to showing up at the same time each day, ready to work on your business.
+Pick the hours that work best for your schedule, during the week and on the weekends.
+Commit to showing up on those days and times ready to work on — and in — your business.

 One of the things I do as part of my morning routine is deciding what I need to get done that day, and what I want to get done.

-I do this for my business and blogging-related tasks and for the regular mom stuff that’s party of my daily round.
+I do this for my business and blogging-related tasks and for the regular mom stuff that’s part of my daily round.